Troubleshooting connection to Microsoft 365

 Exchange Online

-Please stop Administrator Service before connecting to Exchange Online to avoid the sessions limit.
+Stop the Cayosoft Administrator Service before connecting to Exchange Online to avoid the host processes limit.

 $credential = Get-Credential